Invenietis/CK-ActivityMonitor/README.md

 Of course, there is no `OpenGroup` on this API since open/close would interleave without any clue of which Close relates to which Open.

+In hot paths, if you want to be able to totally remove logging overhead (while preserving the capability to log things), use a [LogGate](CK.ActivityMonitor/LogGates/README).

 ### Consuming logs

-Logs received by the `IActivityMonitor` façade are routed to its clients (see [Clients](CK.ActivityMonitor/Client) for a basic console output sample).
+Logs received by the `IActivityMonitor` façade are routed to its clients (see [Clients](CK.ActivityMonitor/Client/README) for a basic console output sample).

 In practice, more powerful logs management than this simple direct clients is required and we use the packages from [CK-Monitoring](https://github.com/Invenietis/CK-Monitoring) repository (that implements the `GrandOutput` central collector) and, for tests,